tjguk/wmi/wmi/trunk/docs/tutorial.rst

     to be turned on specifically.
-But... the :attr:`classes` attribute now does a lazy lookup, so if you do call it directly or indirectly, eg by using IPython which invokes its attribute lookup magic method :meth:`_wmi_object._getAttributes` it will return the full list of classes in the naeepsace.
+But... the :attr:`classes` attribute now does a lazy lookup, so if you do call it directly or indirectly, eg by using IPython which invokes its attribute lookup magic method :meth:`_wmi_object._getAttributes` it will return the full list of classes in the namespace.

 Pre-cache class and method wrappers
 ***********************************